-Charities may want to provide gifts or honorariums to individuals – including current or outgoing Responsible People, members, staff or volunteers – as a gesture of gratitude and appreciation for their services.
+Charities may want to provide gifts or honorariums to people – including current or outgoing Responsible People, members, staff or volunteers – as a gesture of gratitude and appreciation for their services.

-The ACNC generally expects that gifts or honorariums will be of a token nature.
+The ACNC generally expects that any gifts or honorariums a charity may offer are of a token nature.

 Gifts or honorariums should not provide any individual with a sizeable or significant personal benefit.